 Field Explanation People-protected/ Terminal-protected You may specify whether the library is to be people-protected and/or terminal-protected in order to restrict the use of the library.
 The possible combinations of protection are described under Protected Libraries in the section Protecting Libraries .
 Restrictions Special restrictions may be defined for the library, as described under Additional Options below.
-If no restrictions are defined, the system profile defined in the Natural parameter module applies.
-If restrictions are defined, the value of this field is automatically set to "Y".
-If you set it to "N" again, any specification you have made in the restrictions will automatically be deleted!
-Logon recorded Y er logons to the library are to be recorded or not.
-Every time a user logs on to the library, a logon record will be written by Natural Security.
+If no restrictions are defined, the system profile defined in the Natural parameter module applies. ■ If restrictions are defined, the value of this field is automatically set to "Y".
+If yo set it to "N" again, any specification you have made in the restrictions will automatically be deleted!
+Logon recorded This option determines whether logons to the library are to be recorded or not.
+Y Every time a user logs on to the library, a logon record will be written by Natural Security.
 You may review the activities of users by viewing these logon records (see Logon Records in the section Administrator Services for further information).
-Utilities Logons to the library will not be recorded. ral utility usage, utility profiles should be used; they are described in the section Protecting Utilities.
+N Logons to the library will not be recorded.
+Utilities For consistent control of Natural utility usage, utility profiles should be used; they are described in the section Protecting Utilities .
 This option applies to the following Natural utilities: SYSERR (as well as NATLOAD, NATUNLD and SYSTRANS) - if no utility profile is defined for this utility; SYSMAIN - if no utility profile is defined for SYSMAIN; or if the Session Option "Utilities Option" is set to "Y" or "O" in the default security profile of the SYSMAIN utility.

-Field Explanation SYSOBJH - if the Session O security profile of the SYSO option " Utilities Option " is set to "Y" or "O" in the default DBJH utility.
+Field Explanation SYSOBJH - if the Session Option "Utilities Option" is set to "Y" or "O" in the defaul security profile of the SYSOBJH utility.
 Under this condition, this option determines who may use the utility to process the contents of the library.
-Possible values are: N No protection - The library's contents may be by any user.
+Possible values are: No protection - The library's contents may be by any user.
 O Permission for Owners - The library's contents may be processed only by the owners of the library security profile.
 If no owner is specified, any user of type ADMINISTRATOR may do so.
 In the case of a private library, in addition to the owners, the user with the same ID as the library ID may also process the library's contents.
 In batch mode, an owner who requires a countersignature from a co-owner cannot process the contents of the library (as countersignatures are not possible in batch mode).
 In online mode, if the Session Option "Utilities Option" is set to "O" in the default security profile of SYSMAIN or SYSOBJH, and an owner requires a countersignature, the countersignature prompt will be suppressed and the library excluded from SYSMAIN/SYSOBJH processing.
 P Permission under Protection rules - The library's contents may be processed under protection rules , that is, only by users who are allowed to log on to the library.
 For private libraries in private mode, the following applies: The user with the same ID as the library ID may process the library's contents; anyone else may process it only after entering that user's password (on a countersignature screen provided for that purpose).
 In batch mode, please note that a user cannot process the contents of another user's private library in private mode (as no password can be entered in batch mode).
-1 and SCAN is allowed for the library (see Command ion also applies to the SCAN command.
-Programming mode Natural programming mode : S (= Structured mode) - The programming mode to be used cannot be changed with the Natural paramet SM, and structured mode will invariably be in effective.
+If the Natural system command SCAN is allowed for the library (see Command Restrictions below), this option also applies to the SCAN command.
+Programming mode Natural programming mode: S (= Structured mode) - The programming mode to be used cannot be changed with the Natural parameter SM, and structured mode will invariably be in effect